Anthropology 229: Ethnography and Film

 Online Reading Tests

 Throughout the semester you will conduct research and interviews for an ethnographic video.
 The group will post a research proposal (average of 200 words/student but written as an integrated whole) that will outline the goals and methods for your video.
-You should make explicit reference to the reading by Tosuner-Fikes (1980) from Week 1.
-Ideally, you will reference other anthropological works as well.
+You should make explicit reference to course readings and ideally, you will reference other anthropological works as well.

-On the day of the final exam you will submit a reflexive statement that evaluates your video in relation to the points raised by Ruby (2000) about reflexivity as well as your own reaction and that of the class.
+On the day of the final exam you will submit a reflexive statement that evaluates your video in relation to the course readings, and with explicit references to them.
 Consider what you planned to do in your proposal—how much of that did you accomplish?
-What unexpected changes occurred in the process of making the video?
-How did the topic and methods evolve?
-What were the biggest challenges and successes in making the video?
+What choices did you make about the style of the video and how successful were they in conveying the subject matter?
+How well did the video work with the written component?
+What did the subject think about the final video?
+We will refine this assignment as the course progresses.

 Students are urged to read the policies on Academic Honesty at: